wjdghks963/react-native-pincode/README.md

 }
 ```

-### Properties
+### 🔧 Properties

-Property that receive React.ReactNode can be any component
+Properties that accept React.ReactNode can accommodate any type of component, whether they are native components from React Native's core or components from third-party libraries.
+This flexibility allows you to seamlessly integrate a wide range of UI elements and widgets into your PIN CODE screen.

+ex)
 ```
 <View/>, <Text/>, <Image/> ...
 ```